Appeals for calm as sprawling protests threaten to spiral out of control - The Boston Globe

 Carol Becker, a longtime Minneapolis resident, took her 13-year-old to witness some of the demonstrations earlier in the week while there was still light out and things were under control.
 She supported the protests because she believed that the officers were “absolutely wrong,” she said.

-But by nightfall, with unrest giving way to tear gas, rubber bullets, and burned and looted businesses, she found herself standing in front of her father’s apartment building, fending off people trying to set it on fire, she said.
+But by nightfall, with unrest giving way to tear gas and burned and looted businesses, she found herself standing in front of her father’s apartment building, fending off people trying to set it on fire, she said.

 “There were protesters at the police precinct,” she said.
 “When you got even a block away, there weren’t protesters anymore.
 These people weren’t protesting.
 They were breaking into things and taking things.”